 The best piccolo transverse flutes

 The piccolo is shaped like the transverse flute but smaller in size.
-The sound is similar, but it is perceived an octave higher and for this reason it is said to be a transposed instrument, so its real sound is different from the one reflected in the writing.
+The sound is similar, but it's perceived an octave higher, and for this reason it's said to be a transposed instrument, so its real sound is different from the one reflected in the writing.
 In the score, the notes played on the staff are written an octave below the actual sound, thus avoiding the creation of additional lines within the staff.

 Ideal for children, light, good sound.